-The sport of competitive bodybuilding is growing and, let’s face it; athletes are getting bigger, better, faster and stronger.
-They are training harder and longer which as you might imagine, can lead to a greater risk of injury.
+The sport of competitive bodybuilding is growing and, let’s face it; athletes are getting bigger, better, faster, and stronger.
+They are training harder and longer which can lead to a greater risk of injury.
 For many athletes, time spent injured can be pretty stressful.
 Take it from me, I’m one of them.
 Just over a year and a half ago, I was lying in a hospital bed recovering from surgery to repair an epigastric hernia.
-I tore through my abdominal wall, and I can assure you at the time, the burning questions in the back of my brain were, “when can I get back to the gym” and “when will I be able to compete again”?
+I tore through my abdominal wall.
+I can assure you at the time, the burning questions in the back of my brain were, “when can I get back to the gym” and “when will I be able to compete again”?

 Avoid the downward spiral of negative thoughts and emotions and focus on healing and getting better.
 Continually ask yourself what things you can do now to help you recover?

 The practice of mental imagery or visualization is not new; though it’s gaining popularity among elite athletes across the globe (Clarey, 2014).

 Did you know the United States brought nine sports psychologists to the 2014 Winter Olympics in Sochi?
 That’s nine mental health doctors to accompany 93 athletes.
 Why?
 Arguably for the most vital piece of the athlete’s training regimen – visualization.

 VISUALIZING TO HEAL FROM AN INJURY

 Visualization offers a virtual training environment that you can control.
 It involves recreating the experience of training or competing by using visual imagery within the mind.
 What does this mean for an injured athlete?
 It can improve self-confidence and provide a more positive outlook on the current situation.

 If you’re a competitive bodybuilder, visualization is likely something already in your current routine.
 After all, the mind/muscle connection is a form of visualization.
 It wasn’t until I fully understood and developed this concept myself that I experienced greater growth and more intensity in my training.